SsebastiusS/PoorImageMaker/GUImanual.md

 ## GUI manual

 ### Step 1: Launch the Application
-Start the .exe file to start the tool.
+Start the PoorImageMerger.exe file to start the tool.

 ### Step 2: Select Directory with Images to merge